pausabe/cpl-app/wiki.md

     8. Add the changes in the changelog
     9. Push the code changes into master branch when releasing to production channels
     10. Press 'Update Production Repository' from deploy website Admin tab
+    11. It may fail because the server need to upgrade some tools like npx expo, eas-cli (eas -v) or node (node -v).
+         Create a test channel and test every script inside the server host

 # Clear Cache